The Pac-Man Scream: Video Gaming's Wilhelm Scream (draft report)

 Why it is obscure

 - The original release of Series 1000 is 1979, about three years BEFORE Pac-Man for the 2600 was for sale.
+It is easy to discount it as a place to check.
+I write this from experience.

 - The track's description implies an open air arcade or fairground.
 Neither would typically feature an Atari 2600.